SunRuoxi/vEM/README.txt

 (1) function: functions required by the model.
 (2) adigator: matlab automatic differentiation package https://sourceforge.net/projects/adigator/?source=typ_redirect (Note that adigator has an issue on matlab 2016b.
 Fixed here.
-If you download from adigator from source page, please fix the issue according to https://sourceforge.net/p/adigator/discussion/bugs/thread/84ad9556/?limit=25)
+If you download adigator from the source page, please fix the issue according to https://sourceforge.net/p/adigator/discussion/bugs/thread/84ad9556/?limit=25)

 Re-direct to vEM folder.
 Add the above two folders to matlab path.